 Recovery after Surgery

-You will be given detailed instructions on post-operative care to take home with you.
-These instructions will include:
+You will be given detailed instructions on post-operative care to take home with you (Also available below).
+These specific instructions will include:

 - How to care for the surgical site